tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 So that's a little intro on what Composer can do for you.
-The full documentation can be found at https://getcomposer.org/ but to save you the hassle of reading it all now lets have a look at a little example of the basics.
+The full documentation can be found at https://getcomposer.org/ but to save you the hassle of reading it all now let's have a look at a little example of the basics.

 ### Composer Example